Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-1.md

   mathematics.
 Sadly, he died early from TB that he got from drinking contaminated milk.
 - Turing coped with this grief by working even harder.
 What would have happened if Turing was the one who died?
-- During his time at Cambridge, he studied under the mathematician Alonzo Church.
-- He developed the concept of the Turing Machine, a fundamental model of computation that underpins much of computer science theory.
+- In his university years, he developed the concept of the Turing Machine, a fundamental model of computation that underpins much of computer science theory.
-> "von Neumann ... firmly emphasised to me, and to others I am sure, that the fundamental conception
-> is owing to Turing—insofar as not anticipated by Babbage, Lovelace and others."
-Letter by Stanley
-> Frankel to Brian Randell, 1972, quoted in Jack Copeland (2004) The Essential Turing, p.
-22.
+- Von Neumann, who is already a genius in his own right, said that Turing's created the central concept of the modern computer.
 -->

 ---